This country-specific Q&A provides an overview to employment and labour law in United Kingdom.

 Employers can prepare for these situations by seeking medical information at an early stage, working with the employee to identify any reasonable adjustments that could be made to enable the employee to continue working, and limiting an employee’s contractual entitlement to sick pay, which could still be offered on a discretionary basis.

-Government has launched an independent review of modern employment practices and employee rights.
-This has been initiated partly in response to a sharp rise in the numbers of individuals working in the so-called ‘gig economy’.
+On 7 February 2018, the UK government released its response, the “Good Work plan”, to last year’s Taylor Review of Modern Working Practices.
+The Taylor Review was initiated partly in response to a sharp rise in the numbers of individuals working in the so-called “gig economy”.
 Many of these individuals are engaged as self-employed contractors to perform key services provided by their employer.
 As self-employed contractors, they are not entitled to the benefits and rights enjoyed by workers and employees.
 However, it is often hard to distinguish the employer/contractor relationship from that of employer and worker/employee and many contractors may in practice be workers or employees.
-This was the preliminary finding of the Employment Tribunal in the case of Uber BV and others v Aslam and others (ET/2202550/15), when it gave judgment in October 2016.
-The publicity from this case, which Uber is appealing, has attracted, means employers are likely to face more claims for compensation from contractors who claim to be entitled to the greater legal protection enjoyed by employees and workers.
-These are likely to include claims arising from the termination of engagements.

-To enable them to respond to this issue, employers can audit the employment relationships within their engagement model to assess potential exposure and costs.
+To prepare for changes relating to this issue, employers can audit the employment relationships within their engagement model to assess potential exposure and costs.
 This will help with the necessary analysis of the risks and practicalities of alternative engagement models.